santos-k/SMS-SPAM-Classifier/README.md

 11. [transform_df.csv](https://github.com/santos-k/SMS-SPAM-Classifier/tree/main/transform_df.csv) - cleaned and transformed dataset

 # Analysis Report
-This analysis was conducted to classify SMS and email messages as spam or not spam using machine learning techniques.
-The dataset used for this analysis is the [SMS Spam Collection dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset) from the Kaggle, which contains 5,574 SMS messages and labels indicating whether each message is spam or not.

 ## **Data Exploration**
 Upon initial exploration of the dataset, it was found that the dataset contains 5,574 rows and 2 columns.
 The columns in the dataset are labeled as "v1" and "v2", where "v1" represents the target variable indicating whether the message is spam or not, and "v2" represents the message itself.
 Upon further exploration, it was found that the dataset is imbalanced, with more not spam messages (ham) than spam messages.